Religious Education: Statement of Intent

 Religious Education at Christ the King Catholic High School is more than a stand alone subject, it underpins the foundation of our mission and aims to develop each learner in every aspect of their spirtual, academic and personal life, therefore is a subject that prepares learners for any future career pathway.
 The study of Religious Education is particularly useful for those learners who aspire to a career in teaching, law, journalism and medicine as it requires students to think compassionately and from many different points of view.
 Following successful examination results at GCSE, many students choose to study Religious Studies or Theology at A-Level.
 We have an excellent relationship with the A-Level staff at Newman College and our students are introduced to the Newman team in Year 10.
 We encourage students to have high expectations of themselves through valuing their own self-worth, which leads to excellent results at GCSE.

-Miss A Montgomery (Head of RE/Assistant Headteacher)
+Miss A Montgomery (Deputy Headteacher)